Chemical Reactions-based Detection Mechanism for Molecular Communications: Simulation Results

-Fig.~\ref{fig:4} depicts the BER of the considered MC system versus detection threshold, $\gamma$, for the cases of direct and indirect detection.
-The $\B$ molecules are again released at the center of the receiver.
-We take the ISI caused by the previous two symbols into account, i.e., $s_n$ is interfered by $s_{n-1}$ and $s_{n-2}$, and the bit interval $T=\SI{10}{\second}$ is long enough such that the contribution of other previous symbols, e.g., $s_{n-3}$, to the ISI is negligible.
+Fig.~\ref{fig:4} depicts the BER of the considered MC system versus decision threshold, $\gamma$, for direct and indirect detection.
+The type $\B$ molecules are released at the center of the receiver.
+We take the ISI caused by the previous two symbols into account, i.e., $s_n$ is interfered by $s_{n-1}$ and $s_{n-2}$, and the bit interval $T=\SI{10}{\second}$ is long enough, such that the contribution of the other previous symbols, e.g., $s_{n-3}$, to the ISI is negligible.
 We choose the sampling time $t_s$ equal to the time when $C_\C(\uu_\Rx,t)$ assumes its maximum value, $\max_t C_\C(\uu_\Rx,t)$.
-From Fig.~\ref{fig:4}, we observe that the analytical results obtained by \eqref{eq:30} and \eqref{eq:31} are in excellent agreement with corresponding Monte-Carlo simulation results.
-Furthermore, the BER can be reduced significantly by optimizing the detection threshold.
-We also observe that although $ C_\C(\uu_\Rx,t)$ for the case of $D_\B=\SI{1.1e-10}{\meter^2\per \second}$ and $N_\B=\SI{2.4e9}{molecules} $ has the highest peak in Fig.~\ref{fig:2}, the corresponding optimal detection threshold is smaller than that for the case of $D_\B=\SI{5e-10}{\meter^2\per \second}$ and $N_\B=\SI{2.4e10}{molecules} $.
-This is due to the fact that the optimal threshold depends on both the peak and the tail of $C_\C(\uu_\Rx,t)$.
-Moreover, when $N_\B$ increases or $D_\B$ decreases, the optimal value of the BER decreases due to the reduced ISI.
-When direct detection is not available, the addition of the $\B$ molecules makes detection via the $\C$ molecules possible even if the resulting BER may be higher compared to the case when direct detection is possible.
-However, when the released $\B$ molecules are appropriately chosen, e.g., $D_\B=\SI{1.1e-10}{\meter^2\per \second}$ and $N_\B=\SI{2.4e9}{molecules} $, the proposed indirect detection can even achieve a lower BER than direct detection.
-We note that the higher BER of indirect detection for the other choices of $D_\B$ and $N_\B$ is also partly due to the suboptimal threshold detector.
-In the future work, we plan to consider more sophisticated detectors to further improve system performance.
+From Fig.~\ref{fig:4}, we observe that the analytical results obtained with \eqref{eq:30} and \eqref{eq:31} are in excellent agreement with the corresponding Monte-Carlo simulation results.
+Furthermore, the BER can be reduced significantly by optimizing the decision threshold.
+We also observe that although $ C_\C(\uu_\Rx,t)$ for the case of $D_\B=\SI{1.1e-10}{\meter^2\per \second}$ and $N_\B=2.4\times 10^9$ molecules has the highest peak value in Fig.~\ref{fig:2}, the corresponding optimal decision threshold is smaller than that for the case of $D_\B=\SI{5e-10}{\meter^2\per \second}$ and $N_\B=2.4\times 10^{10}$ molecules.
+This is due to the fact that the optimal threshold depends on both the peak value and the tail of $C_\C(\uu_\Rx,t)$.
+Moreover, when $N_\B$ increases or $D_\B$ decreases, the minimum BER value decreases due to the reduced ISI.
+When direct detection is not possible, the addition of the type $\B$ molecules makes detection via the type $\C$ molecules possible even if the resulting BER may be higher compared to the case when direct detection is possible.
+However, when the released type $\B$ molecules are appropriately chosen, e.g., $D_\B=\SI{1.1e-10}{\meter^2\per \second}$ and $N_\B=2.4\times10^9$ molecules, the proposed indirect detection approach can even achieve a lower BER than direct detection.